-While 62 percent of our staff are White, more than 19 percent are Asian, 16 percent Hispanic, 1.56 Pacific Islander, 1.48 percent African-American, and .07 percent are American Indian.
+While 62 percent of our staff are White, more than 19 percent are Asian, 16 percent Hispanic, 1.5 Pacific Islander, 1.4 percent African-American, and fewer than 1 percent are American Indian.

 Language

 More than 100 employees speak 33 different languages, including American Sign Language.
 To ensure access to our services and information for non-English and limited-English speakers, CalPERS recruits employee volunteers annually to maintain an updated list of volunteer translators.